-To communicate the same message quickly to a lot of people in your school, nothing beats a marquee sign.
-And if you’re driving past, the marquee sign might be the first part of the school building you see.
+To communicate the same message quickly to a lot of people in your school, nothing beats outdoor LED sign.
+And if you’re driving past, the school marquee sign might be the first part of the school building you see.
 So it’s a unique opportunity to make a first impression.
-You can use them to inform, persuade, inspire and warn, among other things.
+You can use a LED school sign to inform, persuade, inspire and warn, among other things.

 But what makes a marquee sign a marquee?
 How do they work?
 And where do they fit into your overall signage strategy?